CMB2/CMB2/CONTRIBUTING.md

 **Note:** You may gain more ground and avoid unecessary effort if you first open an issue with the proposed changes, but this step is not necessary.

+Translations
+---
+If you are looking to provide language translation files, Please do so via [WP-Translations](http://wp-translations.org/project/cmb2/).

 Additional Resources
 ---